 - Development of the LIFE Salinas Project to carry out actions to help improve the conservation of habitats and aquatic birds in the Regional Park, as well as to improve salt production.

--The Regional Park Salinas y Arenales de San Pedro del Pinatar has been certified with the Q for Tourism Quality since 2006, and having passed the relevant audit, it maintains the mark once again until 2023.
-In addition, this year 2020 the Park begins the process for its adhesion to the SICTED (Tourism Quality System in Destination).
+- The Regional Park Salinas y Arenales de San Pedro del Pinatar has been certified with the Q for Tourism Quality since 2006, and having passed the relevant audit, it maintains the mark once again until 2023.
+In addition, in 2020 the Park began the process for its adhesion to the SICTED (Tourism Quality System in Destination).

 Top three challenges

 - Implementation of a Global Change Monitoring Programme in the Network of Protected Areas of the Coastal Region of Murcia, which includes the Salinas de San Pedro Natural Park.